loreBart/CoroutineWorker/README.md

             })

-Another way to use: extending the lamda work function
+Another way to use: extending the lamda work function:

             var work2: WorkFun<String> =  {